 The Innocents is a 1961 British, psychological horror film, that is a ghost story, of sorts, and based on the novella, The Turn of the Screw, by Henry James.
 The film, though clearly horror, contains few of the traditional horror elements, such as contrived frights, jumps, and blood.
 Rather, the film succeeds by using lighting and magnificent cinematography by Freddie Francis.
 And, of course, wonderful story-telling and direction from Jack Clayton.

-The Innocents, shot in black and white, a very wise decision in my book, uses sound to its advantage and combined with the interesting camera angles and focus shots- mostly of the ghosts Miss Giddens sees, makes the film unique and downright scary.
+The Innocents, shot in black and white, a very wise decision in my book, use sound to its advantage and combined with the interesting camera angles and focus shots- mostly of the ghosts Miss Giddens sees, makes the film unique and downright scary.
 As she begins by hearing strange voices, she becomes convinced that Miles and Flora are playing tricks on her, engaging in mischievous games.
-The sounds of the whispers are quite haunting and do wonders for the affects and chills it will undoubtedly give the viewer as the film moves along.
+The sounds of the whispers are quite haunting and do wonders for the effects and chill it will undoubtedly give the viewer as the film moves along.

 Kerr, a treasured actress, plays the part with emotional facial expressions and true fear, so much so that she will win the audience over, as we side and empathize with her character.
 Still, is she a woman on the verge of a mental breakdown?
 Does she have past mental problems?
 Like the uncle, we know nothing of her past, only that she claims to be a minister’s daughter.
 How then does she have stylish, expensive clothes?
 Could she only be pretending to be a governess?
 Has she run away from her past?

-The Turn of the Screw is a true ghost story, but The Innocents is a bit different- it relies, successfully, as more of a character driven story.
+The Turn of the Screw is a true ghost story, but The Innocents is a bit different- it relies upon, successfully, as more of a character-driven story.
 As Miss Giddens becomes convinced that both children have become possessed by the spirits of the servants, she makes it her mission to rescue the children from the spirits.
 We have an ominous feeling that events will not end well and they most certainly do not.

 Several scenes will frighten the viewer- as Miss Giddens sees a haggard ghost (the female servant) quietly standing in the distance near a lake as Flora dances chirpily, the image of the faraway ghost figure is eerie and well-shot.
-In this way, the film draws comparisons to the classic Hitchcock film, Rebecca, as each are British, taking place in large mansions, and feature dead characters as complex villains.
-Also, in each film, the main characters sanity is in question.
+In this way, the film draws comparisons to the classic Hitchcock film, Rebecca, as each is British, taking place in large mansions, and feature dead characters as complex villains.
+Also, in each film, the sanity of the main character is in question.